P10911004-NPUST/rice_heat-stress/markdown/Gel_electrophoresis_Southern.md

 7. Add loading dye to the PCR product.
 The loading dye final concentration should be 1X.
 For example, 2 &micro;L 6X loading dye + 10 &micro;L PCR product;
 8. Smoothly inject 2 &micro;L ladder marker into the first and the last wells of the gel;
-9. Smoothly inject the blank and PCR products;
+9. Smoothly inject the blank and the PCR products ( around 6 &micro;L ) into the wells;

 ### Kick-off
 10. Set the voltage as <b>135 V</b> and the runtime as <b>40 mins</b>;